shanefagan/linux-packaging/README.md

 ### Disadvantages

-1. App size is fairly big because they bundle things per library
+1. App size is fairly big because they bundle everything (similar to Docker in that respect but Flatpak you have the ability to make smaller images if the runtime bundles stuff for you)
-2. There is only one centralized store rather than multiple to choose from which some devs might not like
+2. There is only one centralized store rather than multiple to choose from which some devs might not like.
+This is a concern but you may also host your own snap packages https://ubuntu.com/blog/howto-host-your-own-snap-store
 3. It's easy to use mostly but takes a while to get your head around the concepts

 ## Docker